liusong1222/AngelSlim/README_en.md

 ## 💬 Technical Discussion

 * AngelSlim is continuously iterating and new features will be released soon.
-If you have any questions or suggestions, please open an issue on GitHub or join our [WeChat technical discussion group](./docs/source/assets/angel_slim_wechat.png).
+If you have any questions or suggestions, please open an issue on [GitHub Issues](https://github.com/Tencent/AngelSlim/issues) or join our [WeChat technical discussion group](./docs/source/assets/angel_slim_wechat.png).